AdrianoDee/2mu2trk_exercise/README.md

 - `pt > 2.`, etc...

-Now it's the moment to build the µµ candidate:
+Now it's the moment to build the µµ candidate.
+This is done through the `Onia2MuMuPAT` `EDProducer`

 ```python
 ### µµ building